anhchangvt1994/webpack-project-template-react__seo-web-scraping/README.md

 import { defineServerConfig } from './utils/ServerConfigHandler'

 const ServerConfig = defineServerConfig({
   locale: {
     enable: true, // enable use /:locale dispatcher param (default false)
     defaultLang: 'en', // default language for website
     defaultCountry: 'us', // default country for website (set it empty if you just use language)
-		// hideDefaultLocale: false // hide the default locale or show it such as other locales (default true) },
+    // hideDefaultLocale: false // hide the default locale or show it such as other locales (default false) },
 })

 export default ServerConfig